Skip to main content

 Accuracy Benchmarks

-The pipeline was evaluated against a corpus of approximately 10,000 contracts with verified source on Etherscan, where the original source serves as ground truth.
-Each metric below compares the decompiled output against the verified source, measured as of early 2026.
+The pipeline was evaluated against an internal corpus of roughly 10,000 contracts with verified source drawn from public verification registries, where the original source serves as ground truth.
+These are internal measurements on that corpus, not a published third-party benchmark, and they should be read as approximate.
+Each metric below compares the decompiled output against the verified source.
 Results vary with contract complexity, optimization settings, and proxy depth:

-These numbers reflect contracts compiled with standard Solidity optimizer settings.
+These figures reflect contracts compiled with standard Solidity optimizer settings.
 Contracts with aggressive optimization (assembly-heavy, loop-unrolled) score lower on storage layout accuracy; contracts with heavy proxy nesting score lower on type accuracy.
+Because the corpus skews toward verified — and therefore more conventional — contracts, the numbers are best treated as an upper bound rather than a guarantee for arbitrary bytecode.

 Performance on a recent server-class machine: